EKCART ASIA

 Art Futurist:

-Xu Guanyu: Opened Closets, 2019 Series: Temporarily Censored Home, Archival Pigment Print 101.6 x 127 cm ( 40 x 50 in)
+Xu Guanyu: Opened Closets, 2019 Series: Temporarily Censored Home; archival pigment print, 101.6cm x 127 cm

 Art is an alternative asset class with no boundaries.

-Kitty Go, Founder of EKC Art Asia Limited
+Kitty Go, Founder of EKCArt Asia Limited

 Before establishing EKCART ASIA in 2021, Kitty Go was an Asia-based freelance lifestyle and art journalist for 25 years (1995-2020).
 She contributed to publications such as the The Financial Times FT, The Wall Street Journal WSJ, China Daily and South China Morning Post SCMP from Hong Kong, Manila, Tokyo and Taipei.
 She also wrote for regional newspapers and magazines which were based in Manila, Singapore and Malaysia.